The

 by responsibility for

-is that the body of the leopard beast represents time
+is that the body of the sea beast represents time

 to 1798.
 The credit by responsibility concept